LamAnnieV/ETL-3/README.md

 ### Example when filtered is used for this visualization:

+Click on each layer and a tool tip will popup.
+The numbers next to the "(included)" are the percentage of that risk category for the selected zip code.

 ![Please see page 2 of this data visualization example 1](Heat_Map_Low_Risk.png)

 ![Please see page 2 of this data visualization example 2](Heat_Map_Moderate_Risk.png)